jessicarush/react-notes/state.md

 - **Minimize state** - in react, try to put as little data in state as possible.
 In other words, only include data that will change.
 If the data will not be changing, it should be a *prop*.

 - **State on the parent** - in an attempt to support *downward data flow* we should, whenever possible, have our states be in the parent component.

+If for example I had a child components that I wanted to change state.
+While the child could, in theory, have it's own state, we could also do something like this:

+1. parent component defines a function
+2. the function is passed to the child component as a prop
+3. the child invoked the prop
+4. the parent function is called, often setting a new state
+5. the parent and children are re-rendered as a result of the state change.